Download a copy of this week's worship folder

 The Coming Lord's Day in Worship

-Pastor Brian Hart will continue his series on the Gospel of John in a sermon titled "Believe the Witness" based on John 5:30-40.
+Pastor Brian Hart will preach a sermon titled "Your Spiritual Service" based on John 6:22-27.

 Reformed Baptist Church of Pittsburgh meets every Lord's Day at